johnsturgeon/blog/docs/posts/2024-07-01-discord-bot-healthcheck.markdown

 slug: discord-bot-healthcheck
 ---

-# Discord.py bot Uptime with Healthcheck
+# Discord.py bot Uptime with Healthchecks.io

 Sometimes you are running a discord bot using `discord.py` (python library) and it goes offline.
 Sure would be nice to know right?